-In the world of education, the term ‘paraprofessional’ may not be as widely recognized as teacher or principal.
-However, paraprofessionals play a crucial role in supporting educators and enhancing the learning experience for students.
+In the world of education, the term “paraprofessional” (also known as “paraeducator”) may not be as widely recognized as teacher or principal.
+However, there are nearly 100,000 paraprofessionals in U.S. classrooms, and they play a crucial role in supporting educators and enhancing the learning experience for students.

 If working in education or with young people sounds appealing, a job as a paraprofessional may be a great place to start.